 “What if I’m in love with him?” she dared to ask.

-“Love keh.”
+“Love ke.”
 Sister Kate sounded irritated.
 “Get such heady thoughts out of your mind.
 True love won’t turn you away from your faith.”

 The days following that were miserable.
 She avoided church and everyone else and kept to her room.

 By Thursday, she was beginning to feel the onset of a fever but she paid it no mind and honored an appointment with a client.
 Friday came and she had gotten worse.
 Genesis forced her to stay at home.
-She obeyed but in the afternoon she took a shower and was on her way out to the nearest pharmacy when Mahmud showed up.
+She obeyed, but in the afternoon she took a shower and was about to head out to the nearest pharmacy when Mahmud showed up.

 From a hug she didn’t reciprocate he discovered she was running a high temperature and dragged her into his car.
 On the way to the clinic where he worked, he asked her general questions about the symptoms she was experiencing.